javiac/mars-rover/README.md

 ## Project structure

+### Server

+NodeJS server that simulates rover navigation and receive commands.

+### Client

-server.
-NodeJS server that simulates rover navigation and receive commands client.
-React app that shows a canvas and controls to initialize the rover, set obstacles, send commands and navigate. doc.
-Description of the problem.
+React app that shows a canvas and controls to initialize the rover, set obstacles, send commands and navigate.

 ## Run server tests